FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 The simple answer is that it changes depending on where you are.
 Before we explore where Forex trading is legal and where it is not, let’s look at why Forex has become extremely popular.

-The Forex Trading Craze is now a global phenomenon accessible to everyone, driven by advancements in automation technology and the advent of mobile phones and tablets.
+The Forex Trading Scams Craze is now a global phenomenon accessible to everyone, driven by advancements in automation technology and the advent of mobile phones and tablets.
 These factors have led the ads of Forex and Forex brands to some of the top levels ever seen since the 1990s.
-Over the last 10 years, there has been a lot of internet penetration that has seen Forex trading move into regions around the world that have never heard of this 5-letter word before.
+Over the last 10 years, there has been a lot of internet penetration that has seen Forex Forex Trading Scams move into regions around the world that have never heard of this 5-letter word before.

 Most of the Forex brokers in the world today are located in the United States, Europe (including the United Kingdom and Cyprus), Asia (Japan, Singapore, Australia), and the Middle East.
 Hardly any brokerage operation occurs in Africa, other than in South Africa.
 This has created a climate where those who trade Forex in nations where there is no physical brokerage operation are at the hands of offshore brokers and the guidelines imposed by the agencies monitoring those brokers.